pdigese/CarND-Capstone-team-5-june20/Documentation.md

 ## Controllers
 Controllers are responsible for transmitting the driving commands i.e. throttle percentage value, brake force and steering wheel angle to the drive by wire system in the test vehicle.

-We implementated PID controller for throttle, two feed forward controllers respective for brake and steering wheel angle.
+We implemented PID controller for throttle, two feed forward controllers respective for brake and steering wheel angle.

 Udacity provided a bag file with measurements of a controller as reference implementation.
 The bag file can be applied to our own controller, so that we can compare the reference and our implementation.